 We are hundred percent committed to ethical and sustainable practises, that empower and support our workers and suppliers.

-Our manufacturing process includes sketching, measuring, pattern-making, garment construction, fittings and final finishing.
+Our manufacturing process includes sketching, measuring, pattern-making, construction, fittings and final finishing.
 All of these steps are done in-house by Aleem and a small team of people.

 We source our fabrics, laces and embellishments from a wide range of ethical and sustainable suppliers.
 These include small family owned mills that have been passed on between several generations.

 Aleem has personally met with owners of these family owned mills and has an on-going professional relationship with them.
 These owners also pride themselves in empowering their workers and preserving and promoting the artisanal skills and their heritage of fabric and lace weaving.

-Aleem also personally sought fabric makers at Premiere Vision, that manufacture recycled fabrics and use ethically sourced raw materials such as, 'NAIA from EASTMAN' cellulosic yarn certified by www.fsc.org and www.pefc.org; Peace silk yarn & Organic silk yarn by 'COCCCON' certified by GOTS Global Organic Textile Standards.
+Aleem also personally sought fabric makers at Premiere Vision in Paris, that manufacture recycled fabrics and use ethically sourced raw materials such as, 'NAIA from EASTMAN' cellulosic yarn certified by www.fsc.org and www.pefc.org; Peace silk yarn & Organic silk yarn certified by GOTS, Global Organic Textile Standards.

 SUPPORTING LOCAL TALENT